Our research strategy includes overall principles and criteria to guide prioritisation of the research focus and identify specific areas of priority.

 Responsibilities of the Scientific Advisory Board

-The responsibilities of the Scientific Advisory Board include (perhaps also have in blue bars to match other pages):
+The responsibilities of the Scientific Advisory Board include:

 - Work with HCU Network Australia and HCU Network America (HCUNAs) (and other patient groups interested in funding grants) to develop research strategy and identify key priorities for funding.